joshuacox/phial-api/README.md

-Flex Gallery
+Flex API
 ==================

-Flex gallery is a mobile ready gallery paired with a [django-rest-framework](https://github.com/tomchristie/django-rest-framework) API for maximum flexibility.
-Using a [django upload package](https://github.com/derek-adair/django-fine-uploader) it is capable of storing files in a number of backends (S3, local storage, Azure, Mongo, etc).
+Flex API is a simple API that wraps amazon AWS and provides a simple and secure way to upload media to amazon S3, or whatever bckend you wish.
+It leverages [django-rest-framework](https://github.com/tomchristie/django-rest-framework) API for maximum flexibility.
+The actual file uploading is taken care of using a [django upload package](https://github.com/derek-adair/django-fine-uploader) it is capable of storing files in a number of backends (S3, local storage, Azure, Mongo, etc).

 **With Fig/Docker**